BlogFood & DrinkPractical Information

 Tap Water by City: A Practical Breakdown

 Morocco’s water quality is not uniform across the country.
 Urban infrastructure, proximity to water treatment plants, and the age of local piping all influence what comes out of the tap in your riad or hotel room.
-Here is what travellers and official health bodies report for the main tourist destinations.
+The guide covers the main tourist cities below — for a complete overview of Moroccan destinations, see our list of cities in Morocco.

 Marrakech cityscape